-This course surveys the Western Church from the time of the first Crusade (1095) down to today's latest renewal movements.
+This course surveys the Western Church from the time of the First Crusade (1095) down to today's latest renewal movements.
 "The Church reformed must always reform itself" is a central theme.
-It addresses the Western (Roman) Church at the height of its power, the crisis that triggered the Reformation and the "great ideas" of Luther and Calvin.
-Then come the challenges of the Enlightenment, the rise of science, pivotal American experiences and today's challenges.
-Culture, theology, and grass-roots spirituality dynamically interact in this broad overview showing the Holy Spirit leading his people through the many ups and downs.
+The course addresses the Western (Roman) Church at the height of its power, the crisis that triggered the Reformation, and the "great ideas" of Luther and Calvin.
+Then come the challenges of the Enlightenment, the rise of science, the pivotal introduction of Christianity into the Western Hemisphere, and the challenges of today.
+Culture, theology, and grassroots spirituality dynamically interact in this broad overview, with a focus on how the Holy Spirit has led his people through the many peaks and valleys of history.

-Estimated workload: For a student to do well in this course, the student will need to invest a total of 150 hours, or about 12 hours per week of reading, participating on the website, and writing papers.
+Estimated workload: In order to do well in this course, the student will need to invest a total of 150 hours, or about 12 hours per week of reading, participating on the website, and writing papers.